Chart Color Schemes

 The level of residential development activity in Valentine is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Valentine has averaged around 5 new dwelling approvals each year.
-Over the past 5 financial years, between FY-21 and FY-25, an estimated 29 homes were approved.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Valentine has averaged approximately 4 new dwelling approvals per year.
+Over the past five financial years, between FY21 and FY25, an estimated 22 homes were approved, with one additional approval recorded so far in FY26.

-As of FY-26, no new dwellings have been approved yet.
-On average, over these past 5 years, 0.4 new residents arrived per new home built, indicating that new supply has kept pace with or exceeded demand.
-The average construction cost value of new dwellings in Valentine is $716,000, suggesting a focus on the premium segment with upmarket properties.
-Compared to the rest of NSW, Valentine records significantly lower building activity, 76.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties.
+On average, around 0.6 new residents have arrived per new home over these five financial years, suggesting that new supply is keeping pace with or exceeding demand.
+The average value of new dwellings developed is $716,000, indicating a focus on the premium segment with upmarket properties.
+Compared to the rest of NSW, Valentine records significantly lower building activity, at 82.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+However, development activity has increased in recent periods, though it remains below national averages, possibly due to planning constraints.
+New building activity in Valentine comprises 67.0% detached houses and 33.0% medium and high-density housing, with a growing mix of townhouses and apartments providing options across different price points.

 Frequently Asked Questions - Development